jonathanzhang58/MammologyApp/README.md

-A matlab app thtat features a drag and drop pointer to that can be dragged by users to a desired part of an image.
-Displays images in a test-like format meant.
+A MATLAB app that features a drag and drop pointer that can be moved by users around an image to identify a region of interest.
+Displays images in a test-like format.
 Is being developed with clinical advice from a JHSOM professor/physician who plans on deploying the software to help their residents better identify anamolouos regions on breast mammograms.
 Does not include actual patient data due to IRB issues.

 Features
 1. Defining regions on image through functions